 This obligation can also result from your upbringing.
-For instance, your family might have stressed that you should stay loyal to your organization.
+For instance, your family might have stressed the importance of loyalty, above all else.

 These three types of commitment are not mutually exclusive.
 You can experience all three, or two of the three, in varying degrees.

 By applying the Three Component Model, you can help your team develop greater positive, affective commitment.
-By doing this, your people are likely to feel an increased commitment to the team and organization, and they'll probably feel more positive and more motivated; and experience greater job satisfaction.
+By doing this, your people with likely feel more positive and+ motivated; and experience greater job satisfaction.

 It's important to do your best to grow affective commitment, and reduce your team's reliance on continuance and normative commitment, so that you're leading a team of people who feel passionate for their roles.